 IT resources and support

-Visit the DTS webpage for information about Student Help Desk opening hours and how to access help during the closure.
+Visit the DTS webpage for information about Student Help Desk opening hours and how to access help during closure periods.

-Visit the catering outlets webpage to find out when LSE catering outlets will be open during the closure.
+Visit the LSE catering webpage to find out when LSE cafés will be open during School closure periods.